Parent page: Altium Concord Pro

 - Roles – provides the ability to assign licenses to roles (or groupings) of users.
 In Local PLS mode, the Concord Pro PLS can selectively offer software licenses that have been assigned to a specific role.
 By default (unless otherwise specified), all licenses acquired by Concord Pro are assigned to the All Users role, and therefore available to any user that connects to the PLS.

-- Reports – the Private License Service includes a range of license usage monitoring and reporting features that can be used to audit how licenses are used within an organization.
-This is useful for ensuring that the best use is being made of the available license seats, for anticipating future license requirements, and to determine the usage of individual users.
-A range of reporting options are available, accessed by specific sub-tabs.
+- Reports – provides a range of license usage monitoring and reporting features that can be used to audit how licenses are used within an organization.
+This is particularly useful with the Private License Service, since the report data can be used to ensure that the best use is being made of the available license seats, for anticipating future license requirements, and to determine the usage of individual users.
+A range of reporting options is available, accessed by specific sub-tabs.
 Depending upon the type of information that's required for each report, the associated reporting filters can be applied to tailor the results to include specific Licenses, Roles, Users, and time periods.
 There is also an option to export the current report to disk in CSV format, compatible with Microsoft Excel and other spreadsheet applications, for administration and accounting purposes.

 This page provides status-related information for Concord Pro and quick access to log files.
 It is presented over three regions: